Term of the Moment

 Its Origin

-C was developed to allow Unix to run on a variety of computers.
-After Bell Labs' Ken Thompson and Dennis Ritchie created Unix and got it running on several PDP computers, they wanted a way to easily port it to other machines without having to rewrite it from scratch.
-Thompson created the B language, which was a simpler version of the BCPL language, itself a version of CPL.
-Later, in order to improve B, Thompson and Ritchie created C.
+C was developed to allow the Unix operating system to run on different computers.
+After Ken Thompson and Dennis Ritchie of Bell Labs created Unix and got it running on PDP minicomputers, they wanted to port it to other machines without having to rewrite it.
+Thompson created the B language, which was a simpler version of BCPL, itself a version of CPL.
+Later, in order to improve B, Thompson and Ritchie created C. See CPL, PDP and B.

 In C